 Determine your goals.

-The answer to this question will determine the geographic location(s) where you begin your property search.
+The answer to this question will determine the right location(s) where you begin your property search.
 If you are in the game for a second home to retire to, then your dreams will determine your location.
 If you are primarily an investor, then you will be searching for investments and locations that yield the highest ROI.
 (Ideally, if you’re looking for a retirement investment you’ll live in one day, you will also consider the viability of the STR market in that area.)

 Erica Muller puts it this way: “Can you set your emotions aside and focus only on numbers, or is it essential to love what you purchase?
 These questions will help you narrow down your options and figure out what kind of investor you really are.”